SFDR disclosures: Luxembourg regulator implements a fast track procedure for prospectus/issuing document updates

 Marc Meyers, partner, heads the Investment Management Practice Group in our Luxembourg office.
 He focuses on the structuring and regulatory work for Luxembourg alternative investment fund structures.T: +352 466 230 306 E: email@example.com

 Pieter LeguitLocal Partner Attorney at law

 Pieter R Leguit, local partner, is a member of the Investment Management Practice Group in our Luxembourg office.
 He focuses on alternative investment funds, in particular private equity and real estate funds.T: +352 466 230 215 E: firstname.lastname@example.org

 Jérôme MullmaierPartner Attorney at law / Avocat à la Cour

 Jérôme Mullmaier, partner, is a member of the Investment Management Practice Group in our Luxembourg office.
-He focuses in alternative funds structuring, notably in the fields of on private equity, real estate, infrastructure and debt funds.T: +352 466 230 269 E: email@example.com
+His practice covers the structuring of alternative funds, notably in the fields of private equity, real estate, infrastructure and debt.T: +352 466 230 269 E: email@example.com

 Christophe BoyerLocal Partner Attorney at law

 Christophe Boyer, local partner, is a member of the Investment Management Practice Group in our Luxembourg office.
 He focuses on fund structuring and alternative funds, such as hedge funds, and on private equity funds and new innovative fund products.T: +352 466 230 442 E: firstname.lastname@example.org